ibm-cloud-docs/dns-svcs/faq.md

 {{site.data.keyword.dns_short}} is a global service and can be used from permitted networks in any {{site.data.keyword.cloud_notm}} region.

-## How do I update my Virtual Server Instance to use Private DNS for name resolution?
+## How do I update my Virtual Server Instance to use {{site.data.keyword.dns_short}} for name resolution?
 {: faq}

 This is operating system specific.
 For example, on some Linux distributions the `/etc/resolv.conf` file contains the IP address of the DNS resolver.
-This file should be updated with the IP address of the Private DNS name servers, `161.26.0.7` and `161.26.0.8`.
+This file should be updated with the IP address of the {{site.data.keyword.dns_short}} name servers, `161.26.0.7` and `161.26.0.8`.
 The configuration can also be updated through Cloud Init, where supported.
 Consult your operating system manuals for instructions on how to update DNS resolvers.
-See [Detailed steps](/docs/dns-svcs?topic=dns-svcs-updating-dns-resolver) to learn how to update configuration to use Private DNS Resolvers, for different distros.
+See [Updating the DNS resolver for your VSI](/docs/dns-svcs?topic=dns-svcs-updating-dns-resolver) to learn how to update configuration to use {{site.data.keyword.dns_short}} Resolvers, for different distros.

 ## When creating a DNS zone, what is the purpose of the `Label` field?
 {: faq}